 Tuition of $80 per class, per student must be included with each registration.

-Lab fees are for class supply expenses.
-When needed, the lab fee as shown in the class brochure is to be paid to the child’s teacher at sign-in on the first day of class.
+Lab fees are for class supply expenses and are paid separately from tuition.
+When needed, the lab fee as shown in the class brochure is to be paid to the teacher at sign-in on the first day of classes to reimburse them.
 If the child transfers to a new class after the first week of the term, a lab fee must be paid to the new teacher, and if supplies were purchased by the original teacher, those lab fees cannot be refunded.